Equation Of A Line Perpendicular To A Line

 Methods to Find the Equation of a Perpendicular Line

-There are several methods to find the equation of a line perpendicular to a given line.
+You've got several methods worth knowing here.
 The choice of method depends on the information available, such as the slope and a point on the line, or the equation of the original line.

 1. Using Slope-Intercept Form